Lynsey has amassed a collection of tattoos and piercings over the last decade. Her body modification tips are based on personal experience.

 Again, this is a guide and everyone is different.
 If you feel that your piercing isn't properly healed, give it a bit more time.
 As a guide, when there is no more pain and when the crust stops forming, then it is likely that the piercing is healed.

-So, hopefully this hub has given you all the information required to properly take care of your new piercing.
-I hope you enjoy it, and feel free to comment with any questions you may have that are piercing related- I have had a lot of experience personally, and will answer any queries to the best of my ability!
+Hopefully this article has given you all the information required to properly take care of your new piercing.
+I hope you enjoy it, and feel free to comment with any questions you may have that are piercing-related; I have had a lot of experience personally, and will answer any queries to the best of my ability!